 Writing and Handwriting

 For handwriting, I have lots of workbook pages I can still use that we didn’t use last year.
 I’m taking a wait and see attitude on the handwriting and will not be pushing it.
-We will continue to do a journal in which Caroline dictates to me, she reads it back to me, and then illustrates.
+We will continue to do a primary journal in which Caroline dictates to me, she reads it back to me, and then illustrates.

 I read about the Life of Fred series this summer and think it will be a good fit for Caroline.
 I think she’ll enjoy the quirky story aspect of it.
 I’m only ordering the first book to see how it goes and then we’ll go from there.

 I’ll also use my own materials that I create, some workbook pages from here and there, and other materials I can purchase from TPT.
 I like to put together my own little packets using my Fellowes Star Manual Comb Binding Machine.